 Why does any of this matter at all?

 Words have incredible weight and power.
 Many Christian's learn their theology through worship!
-This theology is passed onto their friends, their neighbors and even the nonbelievers they meet in their day to day.
+This theology is passed onto their friends, their neighbours and even the non-believers they meet in their day to day.
 This is why it is imperative that Pastors and Worship Leaders select strong Biblical worship songs.
-If churches were singing heretical songs, the messages of these songs would be passed on among fellow believers and nonbelievers becoming a stumbling block for any would-be believers as they would not be correctly understand who God really is.
+If churches were singing heretical songs, the messages of these songs would be passed on among fellow believers and non-believers becoming a stumbling block for any would-be believers as they would not be correctly understand who God really is.

 I considered not writing this article based on the verse out of 2 Timothy:

-2 Timothy 2:16 "avoid irreverent babble for it will lead people into more and more ungodliness".
+avoid irreverent babble for it will lead people into more and more ungodliness.

 However, this is most certainly not irreverent babble.
-It is a direct defense and proclamation of the true nature of God.
+It is a direct defence and proclamation of the true nature of God.

 Ultimately, we as Christians should avoid songs that divide people or force people to have to change the meaning of a song in order to be faithful.
 Christians should more closely assess worship songs that come out of fundamentally heretical churches to ensure their scriptural validity.